apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.keep.min.commits
-> Similar to hoodie.keep.max.commits, but controls the minimum number ofinstants to retain in the active timeline.<br></br>
+> Similar to hoodie.keep.max.commits, but controls the minimum number of instants to retain in the active timeline.<br></br>
 > **Default Value**: 20 (Optional)<br></br>
 > `Config Param: MIN_COMMITS_TO_KEEP`<br></br>